youssefmohamed0/YOLOv8-object-detection-model/README.md

 * 47 training images
 * 20 validation images
 * 9 testing images

 The dataset was annotated using [the Roboflow annotator](https://roboflow.com/annotate)

 ---------------------------------

-### The boundarymaker folder contains the model, main.py file, adn a sample image
+### The boundarymaker folder contains the model, main.py file, and a sample image
 make sure the `predictions` folder and the `model.pt` file are both present within the boundarymaker folder

 A `sample-image.jpg` is provided for testing

 Upload any images to the boundarymaker folder and input its name when running the code

+Camera input option is also available